-To add a break-point using the ▲ or ▼ button select 'SEt' from the configuration menu and press P which will result in the 'Add' sub-function prompt being displayed.
-To enter the sub-function press P which will reveal the current break-point and the total number of break-point which have already been entered.
+To add a break-point, using the ▲ or ▼ button select 'SEt' from the configuration menu and press P which will result in the 'Add' sub-function prompt being displayed.
+To enter the sub-function press P which will reveal the current break-point and the total number of break-points which have already been entered.
 Each subsequent operation of the P push-button will introduce an additional break-point up to the maximum of 17.
-When adding a break-point to a calibrated indicator, the insertion position for the new segment can be selected using the ▲ and ▼ push-buttons.
+When adding a break-point to a calibrated indicator, the insertion position for the new break-point can be selected using the ▲ and ▼ push-buttons.

-The delete break-point, sub-function 'dEL' operates in exactly the same way as the 'Add' sub-function described above.
+The delete segment sub-function 'dEL' operates in exactly the same way as the 'Add' sub-function described above.
 Once within the 'dEL' function each time the P button is pressed a break-point is removed.
-When deleting a break-point from a calibrated indicator, the break-point to be deleted can be selected using the \blacktriangle and \blacktriangledown push-buttons.
-The minimum number of break-point is 2, break-points 0 and 1.
+When deleting a break-point from a calibrated indicator, the break-point to be deleted can be selected using the $\blacktriangle$ and $\blacktriangledown$ push-buttons.
+The minimum number of break-points is 2, break-points 0 and 1.

-When the required number of linearising breakpoint has been entered, return to the linearisation sub-menu by pressing E. The indicator will display the 'Add' or 'dEL' prompt depending upon the last sub-function used.
-The indicator input current and corresponding indicator display at each breakpoint, which is the segment finishing point as shown in Fig 8, can now be entered using the 'in' and 'diSP' sub-functions.
+When the required number of break-points has been entered, return to the linearisation sub-menu by pressing E. The indicator will display the 'Add' or 'dEL' prompt depending upon the last subfunction used.
+The indicator input current and corresponding indicator display at each break-point, can now be entered using the 'in' and 'diSP' sub-functions.

-Using the ▲ or ▼ button select 'in' from the submenu and press P which will reveal the starting point for the first segment '0: n', where n is the total number of break-point entered.
-Press P and use the △ and ▼ buttons and the P button to move between digits, to enter the input current at which the first break-point is required, usually 4.000mA.
+Using the ▲ or ▼ button select 'in' from the submenu and press P which will reveal the first breakpoint '0: n', where n is the total number of breakpoints entered.
+Press P and use the ▲ and ▼ buttons and the P button to move between digits. to enter the input current at which the first breakpoint is required, usually 4.000mA.
 When set as required, press E to return to the '0 : n' prompt from which the the next break-point can be selected using the ▲ and ▼ buttons.
-When the required break-point has been selected press P and enter the indicator input current at this break-point.
-Repeat this procedure until the indicator input current at all the the breakpoints has been defined and then return to the 'in' sub-function by pressing the E button.
+When the required break-point has been selected press P and enter the indicator input current at which this break-point is required.
+Repeat this procedure until the indicator input current at all the break-points has been defined and then return to the 'in' subfunction by pressing the E button.

-The corresponding indicator display at each of the break-points can now be defined using the 'diSP' Using the ▲ and ▼ buttons select sub-function the 'diSP' sub-function and press P which will reveal the starting point for the first break-point '0 : n', where n is the total number of break-points entered.
-Press P and use the △ and ▼ buttons and the P button to move between digits, to enter the required indicator display at the first breakpoint.
-When set as required, press E to return to the '0 : n' prompt from which the the next breakpoint can be selected using the ▲ or ▼ buttons.
+The corresponding indicator display at each of the break-points can now be defined with the 'diSP' sub-function Using the ▲ and ▼ buttons select the 'diSP' sub-function and press P which will reveal the first break-point '0: n', where n is the total number of break-points entered.
+Press P and use the ▲ and ▼ buttons and the P button to move between digits, to enter the required indicator display at this first break-point.
+When set as required, press E to return to the '0 : n' prompt from which the the next break-point can be selected using the ▲ or ▼ buttons.
 When the required break-point has been selected press P and set the required indicator display at this break-point.